kcdchennai/workshops/aws_tf_code/README.md

 }
 ```
 - `variables.tf` file should have the customised variables, a user wanted to provide before running the infra creation
-- User can also define default value for each variable in the file
+- User can also define default value for each variable in the file, just in case, it will be used as default value, if no `tfvars` file is passed as input arg.

 ```
 variable "region" {